affinidi/affinidi-trust-registry-rs/README.md

 **DIDComm Mediator**

-To use a your DIDComm mediator on your setup, use the following command:
+To use a DIDComm mediator on your setup, use the following command:

 ```bash
 MEDIATOR_URL="https://your-mediator-url.io" MEDIATOR_DID="did:web:your-mediator-did.io" cargo run --bin generate-secrets --features dev-tools